Early voting Options

 - The deadline for submitting an application to receive a ballot by mail is Friday of the week before Election Day.
 However, applicants, whose applications are received just prior to the deadline, risk not receiving a ballot if the mail is not delivered timely.

-- Ballots for advance voters will be mailed beginning 20 days prior to each election.
+- Ballots for early voters will be mailed beginning 20 days prior to each election.

 Marking Your Ballot top